Yūya Kubo (footballer)

-Yūya Kubo (久保 裕也, Kubo Yūya) is a Japanese professional footballer who plays as a forward or midfielder for Major League Soccer club FC Cincinnati.
+Yūya Kubo (久保 裕也, Kubo Yūya) is a Japanese former professional footballer who plays as a forward or midfielder.

 Early life and youth

 Born into a family of martial artists, Kubo began playing soccer at the age of five and initially started playing as a defender in elementary school, switching to forward in junior high school.
 In his second year, he was recruited by Kyoto Sanga to join their youth academy.
 In his third year of junior high, he participated in the National Junior High School Soccer Tournament and represented Yamaguchi Prefecture in the National Sports Festival.

 Club career

 Kyoto Sanga

 In 2009, at the age of fifteen, he joined the U-18 team of Kyoto Sanga and at 16 he was temporarily registered with the first team before returning to the youth squad for the J.League Youth Championship, leading the "Golden Generation" of Kyoto Sanga Youth to the semifinals.
 In 2011, he was officially promoted to the first team. and made his J2 League debut, scoring in his first start.
 By the end of the season, he had scored 10 goals in 30 league matches, becoming the team’s top scorer at just 17 years old.
 On 29 December, in the Emperor’s Cup semi-final against Yokohama F. Marinos, Kubo came off the bench and scored a crucial goal in extra time to break the 2–2 deadlock.
 He would also provide an assist in the game, helping to secure his team’s spot in the final with a 4–2 victory.
 He scored in the final against FC Tokyo, coming off the bench as he did in the semi-final.
 His goal was in vain this time however, as FC Tokyo won the match 4–2.

 During the 2013 season, he scored his first professional hat-trick.